AntonSynytsia/MSPhysics/README.md

 can be intercepted and serve as a command to switch weapons for instance.
 All such operations might seem a fantasy, but thanks to Microsoft Windows API, which is heavily implemented in AMS Library, gaining control over user input is possible.
-Along the lines, MSPhysics uses NewtonDynamics 3.14 by Juleo Jerez in order to produce fast and realistic physics effects.
+Along the lines, MSPhysics uses NewtonDynamics 3.14 by Julio Jerez in order to produce fast and realistic physics effects.
 Compared to Newton 1.53, which was used by SketchyPhysics, Newton 3.14 is faster and more advanced.
 In many ways the goal of this project is to bring SketchyPhysics back to life.